An atlas of K3 surfaces with finite automorphism group: Rank 8 lattices

-By using the linear system $|D_{2}|$, we obtain: \begin{prop} The surface $X$ is the double cover of $\PP^{2}$ branched over a sextic curve with a $\mathbf{d}_{4}$ singularity and the $3$ tangents to the $3$ branches of the singularity are tangent to another point of the sextic curve, so that their pull-back split into two $(-2)$-curves which are $A_{5}+A_{6}$, $A_{7}+A_{9}$ and $A_{8}+A_{10}$. \end{prop}
+\begin{prop} The surface $X$ is the double cover of $\,\PP^{2}$ branched over a sextic curve with a $\mathbf{d}_{4}$ singularity.
+The three tangents to the three branches of the singularity are tangent to another point of the sextic curve, so that the pull-back of a tangent splits into two $(-2)$-curves.
+The $6=3\cdot 2$ $(-2)$-curves above the tangent lines are $A_{5}+A_{6}$, $A_{7}+A_{9}$ and $A_{8}+A_{10}$. \end{prop}

-One can also construct this surface as a double cover of $\mathbf{F}_{4}$ branched over the section $s$ and a curve $B\in|3s+12f|$ with $3$ cusps singularities.
+One can also construct this surface as a double cover of $\mathbf{F}_{4}$ branched over the unique section $s$ with $s^2=-4$ and a curve $B\in|3s+12f|$ with three cusps singularities.

-\subsection{The lattice $U\oplus\mathbf{A}_{3}^{\oplus2}$}
+\subsection{The lattice $\boldsymbol{U\oplus\mathbf{A}_{3}^{\oplus2}}$}